xiongjoh/xiongjoh/README.md

 I come from an IT background and now I love to code.
 I am passionate about contributing to and making apps that makes everyday life (and coding) convenient for others!

 ## What I'm currently up to
+- Catching up on Java
-- Learning Java and Typescript
+- Learning Typescript
 - Looking forward to contributing to open source
 - Learning about AWS